jason-me/Udacity_FSND_Project2/README.md

 ## How to Run Project
 ------------------
 1. Download the bootstrap branch to a folder of your choosing.
+2. Drill down into the "bootstrap" folder.
-2. Right click on the index.html file and run in a browser of your choice.
+3. Right click on the index.html file and run in a browser of your choice.

 ## Description
 -----------